Looking for inspiration to clean up your diet and start cooking delicious Clean Cuisine?

 A Clean & Organized Kitchen – Where to Start?

 I am the first to admit I am not the best at home organizing and I have never had a kitchen or pantry structured in a way that truly inspires me to cook the way walking into Williams-Sonoma or Sur La Table does.
-However, since we are in the process of building our dream home I decided I would enlist the help of a home organizing professional and set my pantry and kitchen up the right way right from the start.
+However, since we daydream regularly about building our dream home in a few years, I have been researching some ways to organize my home and found that keeping a very neatly organized kitchen from the very beginning would ensure that I have what I need to make cooking a breeze.

 A quick tip for your cabinets is to make sure they aren’t too full!
 If you can’t see everything you shouldn’t make another trip to the grocery until you have figured out some Clean Cuisine recipes you can make using what you already have.

-Marissa loves the 3-Tier Bamboo Expanding Shelf from the Container Store because it makes it much easier to see each and every label so no spice goes unnoticed.
+We love the 3-Tier Bamboo Expanding Shelf because it makes it much easier to see each and every label so no spice goes unnoticed.

 Make more room in your pantry for Clean Cuisine superfood bulk ingredients (nuts, dried beans, dried whole grains, whole grain pastas, dried fruit, shredded coconut, hemp seeds, chia seeds, etc.) by storing your dried goods in these OXO BPA Free Pop Containers.
 This will keep your food fresh, concealed and easy to find.